Stacks of grilled eggplant, lemon basil aioli, tomato, and mozzarella are all panini pressed to perfection for this delish keto snack!

 - 1 cup Spinach Leaves

-- Heat a panini press (or countertop grill with closable lid) to medium.
+- Heat a panini press (or countertop grill with closable lid) to medium high heat.

-- Remove ends of each small (baby) eggplant and slice in half, cutting end to end.
-Slice the remaining eggplant in 1/2 inch pieces and discard any pieces that are mostly skin.
+- Remove the ends of each small eggplant and slice in half, cutting end to end.
+Slice the remaining eggplant into 1/2 to 1-inch pieces and discard any pieces that are mostly skin.

-- In a hot skillet, brown garlic cloves until fragrant and soft.
+- In a hot skillet, brown garlic cloves in olive oil until fragrant and soft.
 Once cool, mince garlic and add to mayonnaise.
 Stir in chopped lemon basil to finish the aioli.

 - Spread aioli onto an eggplant slice and top with spinach leaves, tomato slices, fresh mozzarella and pine nuts.
 Spread more aioli on another eggplant slice and place ontop.
-Grill until cheese is melted.
+Grill until cheese is melted, being careful not to overcook it.
 Serve hot!

 Nutrition InformationServing Size 4